Samatha501/Stock_Trading/README.md

 # Stock_Trading
-Identifying type of time series using Hurst component
+Identifying the stock, whether it belongs to any kind of time series such as Trending, Mean Reversion and Random Walk using Hurst component